usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/20/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `a86994464067726466cb14219dc0f01e`
-- :material-text: **Run description:** Named entities are ranked by a score that is computed by multiplying the similarity (note that the similarity is normalized by the max value) between the description documents for the named entities pairs (the source named entity and the named entity to be ranked) and the description for the topic with the relation index (note that the relation index is also normalized by the max value) between the source named entity and the named entity to be ranked. salient features: the similarity between the description documents for the named entities pairs (the source named entity and the named entity to be ranked). the relation index between the source named entity and the named entity to be ranked
+- :material-text: **Run description:** salient features: the similarity between the description documents for the named entities pairs (the source named entity and the named entity to be ranked). the relation index between the source named entity and the named entity to be ranked

 ---
 #### ilpsEntBL